Vernon Avenue & Highway 100 Interchange Project

 Can we get lights and a crossing button on Interlachen Blvd and Vandervork Ave?
 Children go to the park for activities and the playground.
 Traffic has increased due to construction as people are using the neighborhoods to avoid closures.
 In addition, cars moving east are going uphill and do not always see the crossing.

-K1989 asked about 1 month ago
+K1989 asked 3 months ago

 Thanks for the note and understand the concern.
 We will review that request with the traffic safety committee.
 Please note that adding flashing lights takes way more time than you think if approved.
 Procuring the materials and installation can take months.
 I'm going to guess that this intersection probably won't qualify for those but we will review.
 Thanks